Note: If you want information on writing grant proposals for an individual project, click here.

 "The proposal does not stand alone," writes Jane Geever, author of The Foundation Center's Guide to Proposal Writing.
 "It must be part of a process of planning and of research on, outreach to, and cultivation of potential foundation and corporate donors."

 Usually donors and applicants don't share proposals.
 However, our Sample Documents section is a searchable collection of actual proposals, cover letters, letters of inquiry, and proposal budgets that were actually funded.
 Each proposal includes a critique by the decision-maker who awarded the grant.

 You also might check if anyone in your professional networks would be willing to share sample proposals.

-Dive in to this topic with these self-paced Candid courses:
+Dive in to this topic with these free self-paced Candid courses:

 To learn more about this topic, selected resources below may also be helpful.